 - The sleek and stylish design elevates your kitchen aesthetic

-If you want a cheaper side-by-side fridge without the ice/water dispenser, you can check out Samsung RS62K61A17P 620 Litre Side-by-Side Fridge with Twin Cooling Plus, 3 Ticks or LG GS-B6267GV 626 Litre Side-by-Side Door Fridge, 3 Ticks.
+If you want cheaper side-by-side fridges in Singapore without the ice/water dispenser, you can check out Samsung RS62K61A17P 620 Litre Side-by-Side Fridge with Twin Cooling Plus, 3 Ticks or LG GS-B6267GV 626 Litre Side-by-Side Door Fridge, 3 Ticks.

 French Door Fridge

 This is a combination of side-by-side and bottom-freezer models.
 The french door fridge is a culmination of trying to offer it all.
 These are usually the priciest options, packed with advanced features and smart compartments.
-The benefit of a french door fridge with multiple doors is that you do not end up opening the entire compartment just to grab a drink, so your fridge gets to save energy regulating only that unit you have just opened.
+The benefit of french door refrigerators with multiple doors is that you do not end up opening the entire compartment just to grab a drink, so your refrigerator gets to save energy regulating only that unit you have just opened.

-Buy: If you have a big budget and want the nicest fridge money can buy
+Buy: If you have a big budget and want the nicest refrigerator money can buy

 Don’t buy: If you are hunting for a bargain

 This Mitsubishi 6-door fridge is the ultimate refrigerator for a luxury home.
 The tempered glass doors make for a classy finish.
 Made in Japan, this fridge is a combination of functional and fancy.
 It comprises of Mitsubishi Electric Neuro Inverter compressor which gradually slows or speeds up to maintain optimum temperatures, so it does not matter whether you open your refrigerator doors often, or leave it closed on a vacation.
 This compressor is more efficient compared to a traditional fixed-speed compressor.
 It also adopts a technology that memorises your household usage patterns, meaning it runs on minimal energy overnight to save more energy.
 For a slightly smaller option, there is a 415-Litre model here.